frankiebdavis/STM32F303_FreeRTOS_Task_Priorities/README.md

 This project showcases the power of **FreeRTOS** on the STM32F303RE Nucleo board.
 It demonstrates how real-time operating systems enable multitasking and priority-based scheduling — capabilities that are difficult or impossible to achieve in bare-metal embedded systems.

-Whether you're new to RTOS concepts or demonstrating proficiency to employers, this project highlights core FreeRTOS functionality in a clear and modular way.

 ---

 ## 🎯 Project Goal